reidgs/TerraBot/README.md

 Note: Currently, each sensor is polled at the same frequency; We may implement separate frequencies for each sensor, at some point.

 ##### Camera #####
 The camera is different from the rest of the sensors, as it is controlled directly by the Pi, and not by the Arduino.
+You can take a picture using the 'camera' topic; the single argument is the name of the file to store the JPEG image.
+Note that, if you are using relative path name, the path is relative to the directory where you ran TerraBot, not to the directory you ran your agent.

-We are still working on incorporating the camera into the TerraBot code -- it will be available (both for the Pi hardware and the simulator) during the course of the semester.
+We are still working on incorporating the camera into the simulator - it will be available during the course of the semester.

 <!-- TODOCAN WE RENAME raspistill?
 It looks like rapist... -->